Colorado GOP lawmaker: Slavery policy didn’t impugn humanity

 DENVER (AP) — Democrats in Colorado have condemned a Republican lawmaker for joking about lynching before saying a 18th century policy designating a slave as three-fifths of a person “was not impugning anybody’s humanity.”

-State Rep. Ron Hanks was speaking on the House floor Thursday about legislation aimed at strengthening civics education in schools.
+State Rep. Ron Hanks was speaking on the House floor Thursday about legislation aimed at strengthening civics education.
 He was accidentally introduced as fellow Rep. Mike Lynch.

 “Being called Mr. Lynch might be a good thing for what I’m about to say.
 No, just kidding,” Hanks said.